Module 1

 (to the board) I'm approving the 90-day programme.
 Sarah, I want weekly progress reports.
 And I want the independent assessor's name on my desk by Friday.

-You chose compliance integrity over commercial convenience, even when your own legal counsel disagreed and the CEO was initially hostile.
-Helen's anger gave way to respect when you quantified the risk.
-The 90-day programme with independent audit is the gold standard — it costs political capital today, but it's the position you want when the regulator calls.
+You picked compliance integrity over commercial convenience — even when your own lawyer disagreed and the CEO was hostile.
+Helen's anger turned to respect once you quantified the risk.
+A 90-day programme with independent audit is the gold standard.
+It costs political capital today.
+But it's the position you want when the regulator calls.

 I'm proposing we keep TalentScreen operational with two conditions: mandatory human review of every decision, and quarterly bias audits conducted by an external firm.
 The tool stays.
 The candidates get protected.